QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

-After an extension is crisp-accepted, the process recursively continues by reevaluating all extensions of the current rule for crisp accept and then for conditional accept.
-If no extension for the current rule is crisp accepted, the extension process for the current rule is finished.
-Individual rules can be extended independently, which allows for easy parallelization.

-The red boxes in Fig.~\ref{fig:all}g demonstrate confirmed extension steps for seed rule depicted in Fig.~\ref{fig:all}f.
-In the first confirmed extension, the upper Temperature boundary is increased to 30 by one step of the finer grid.
-Since the confidence of the extended rule does not decrease, this extension meets conditions for crisp accept.
-Subsequent extensions result in the rule depicted by the blue region in Fig.~\ref{fig:all}f.
+\paragraph{Example} The red boxes in Fig.~\ref{fig:all}g demonstrate the confirmed extension steps for the seed rule depicted in Fig.~\ref{fig:all}f.
+In the first confirmed extension, the upper \emph{Temperature} boundary is increased to 30 by one step of the finer grid.
+Since the confidence of the extended rule does not decrease, this extension meets the conditions for crisp acceptance.
+Subsequent extensions result in the rule depicted by the blue region in Fig.~\ref{fig:all}g.
 This rule cannot be further extended in any of the directions without a drop in confidence.
-The algorithm tries therefore conditional extension (red region in Fig.~\ref{fig:all}h) by lowering boundary of the Humidity literal to 22.
-This will make the rule cover two more instances, one correctly and one incorrectly, decreasing the confidence below the initial 75\%.
-Further extends in Humidity in the same direction, make the rule cover two more instances correctly, bringing the confidence back at 75\% resulting in a crisp accept.
-While the algorithm tried additional conditional extensions, none were successful.
-Fig.~\ref{fig:all}c shows the final rule, which has both higher confidence and support than the original rule in Fig.\ref{fig:all}d.
+The procedure, therefore, tries the conditional extension (red region in Fig.~\ref{fig:all}h) by lowering the boundary of the \emph{Humidity} literal to 38.
+This makes the rule cover two more instances, one correctly and one incorrectly, decreasing the confidence below the initial 75\%.
+Further extends in \emph{Humidity} in the same direction (by lowering the lower boundary) make the rule cover two more instances correctly (these are in red circles in Fig.~\ref{fig:all}h).
+This brings the confidence back to 75\% and results in a crisp acceptance.
+While the algorithm tries the additional conditional extensions, none were successful.
+Fig.~\ref{fig:all}c shows the final rule, which has both a higher confidence and support than the original rule in Fig.\ref{fig:all}d.